 The front half of the top of the machine is a wide cup warmer, while the back provides access to the removable water reservoir.
 An excellent addition here is Lelit’s Last Shot Protection.
 If the Elizabeth runs low on water during a shot, users can finish performing the extraction before it shuts off.
 A lot of machines will stop right away, ruining your drink.

 Milk Frothing – 4/5

 The quality of milk frothing is a surprisingly high point on the Elizabeth.
-Lelit is not typically known for exceptionally high steam power, and the miniature steam boiler of the Elizabeth seems like cause for concern.
+Lelit espresso makers are not typically known for exceptionally high steam power, and the miniature steam boiler of the Elizabeth seems like cause for concern.
 However, because the boiler temperature can be set so hot, this machine actually has steam pressure upwards of 2 bar.
 This is much more than many prosumer espresso machines, even far larger models (2).